Skip to content

 Option 1: Call your local electronic repair store

-We recommend that you perform your due diligence when selecting a local store for repairs, check their Google Reviews and possibly get a secondary quote.
+We recommend that you perform your due diligence when selecting a local store for repairs, check their Google Reviews, and possibly get a secondary quote.

 It is also worth considering buying a new TV if it needs repairing.

-Factor in the age of your LG TV and the quoted cost of repairs, and it may be more economical in the long run to purchase a new TV. with older TVs, other issues may arise over time.
+Factor in the age of your LG TV and the quoted cost of repairs, and purchasing a new TV may be more economical in the long run.

 Option 2: Repair the LG backlight failure yourself!